xuguruogu/nebula-importer/README.md

 `:IGNORE` is to specify the column that you want to ignore when importing data.
 All columns except the `:LABEL` column can be in any order.
 Thus, for a large CSV file, you can flexibly select the columns you need by setting the header.

-> Because a VERTEX can contain multiple TAGs, the TAG name should be added to the header of the specified column (for example, it must be `course.credits`, rather than the abbreviated `credits`).
+**Note**: Because a VERTEX can contain multiple TAGs, the TAG name must be added to the header of the specified column (for example, it must be `course.credits`, rather than the abbreviated `credits`).

-#### Example of Edge CSV File With Header
+#### Example of Edge CSV File with Header

 Take edge `follow` for example: